North Dakota Water Quality at a Glance

-North Dakota – Peace Garden State – Water Quality Report 2025: PFAS Testing, Infrastructure Concerns & Safety across your state
+North Dakota – Peace Garden State – Water Quality Report 2026: PFAS Testing, Infrastructure Concerns & Safety across your state

-North Dakota’s water infrastructure serves approximately 797,000 residents across diverse geographical regions, from the fertile Red River Valley in the east to the oil-rich Bakken formation in the west.
+North Dakota’s water infrastructure serves approximately 779,000 residents across diverse geographical regions, from the fertile Red River Valley in the east to the oil-rich Bakken formation in the west.
 The state operates through a robust network of rural water cooperatives and municipal water systems, including major utilities serving cities like Fargo, Bismarck, and Grand Forks, alongside extensive rural water districts that provide essential services to agricultural communities and small towns.
-North Dakota’s water sources include the Red River of the North, Missouri River system, and numerous groundwater aquifers that supply both urban centers and agricultural areas.
+North Dakota’s water sources include the Red River of the North, Missouri River system, and numerous groundwater aquifers that supply both urban centres and agricultural areas.

-North Dakota Water Quality: Current Status (2024-2025)
+North Dakota Water Quality: Current Status (2025–2026)

 Statewide Compliance and Testing